sina-programer/WiFi_Cracker/README.md

 ### Features:
 - Tests about 80 passwords per minute!
-- You can customize the password-list by your guesses
+- You can customize the uncombined.txt by your guesses it automatically generates possible combinations and checks for password :)

 ### Requirements:
 - pywifi